kylenewm/mvp-buildkit/README.md

 ---

-## Dogfooding (the intended meaning)

-Dogfooding means:

-> Use this factory to generate artifact packs for **other projects** you want to build in Cursor.

-It does **not** mean “the system should recursively build itself” as the primary workflow.

----

 ## Deep research (planned, not default)

 We keep deep research as a **swap-in module**, not a mandatory pipeline step.